Rocannon's World

-Rocannon's World is a science fiction novel by American writer Ursula K. Le Guin, her literary debut.
-Published in 1966, it appeared as an Ace Double novel; (Note: It appeared alongside Avram Davidson's The Kar-Chee Reign, and followed the tête-bêche format.) the opening was entitled "Semley's Necklace", which first appeared as the stand-alone story "The Dowry of Angyar", in Amazing Stories magazine in September 1964.
-The novel is one of several of Le Guin's works that take place in the same universe and have relationships among characters and history, works that have been termed the Hainish Cycle (although the author rejected this term).
-The novel's plot contains many elements of heroic fantasy.
+Rocannon's World is a science fiction novel by American writer Ursula K. Le Guin, her debut novel.
+Published in 1966, it appeared as an Ace Double novel alongside Avram Davidson's The Kar-Chee Reign.
+(Note: The opening, entitled "Semley's Necklace", first appeared as the stand-alone story "The Dowry of Angyar", in Amazing Stories magazine in September 1964.)
+The novel is one of several of Le Guin's works that take place in the same universe and have relationships among characters and history, works that readers have termed the Hainish Cycle.

 The novel's protagonist, "League of All Worlds" ethnographer Gaveral Rocannon, returns to the planet Fomalhaut II after its quarantine to lead a further advanced survey of its "higher intelligence life forms" (or "hilfs").
 As the novel opens, a rebel faction of the League violently attacks Rocannon's ship, taking the lives of all of his colleagues—and, in foretelling an invasion, endangers the future of the planet's sentient species.
 Rocannon engages with three of these species, including the following: